hasura/ndc-calcite/README.md

 ### Start the standalone instance

+To start the connector of a specific adapter, run the following command:

 ```shell
 ./run-connector-local.sh file
 ```

+Make sure that you generate the configuration of the connector first before you run the connector.

 You can start any adapter by using the names of the adapter with the `./adapters` directory.